saffronsoftware/Dom.coffee/README.md

 ##### Returns
 The value of the element's style property `name` if `value` is not given.
+If `value` is given, returns a Dom instance.

 If `value` is not set, returns the value of the element's `name` style property.
 If `value` is set, set this property to the given value.